-Review nationwide trends in mid-20th-century houses and commercial structures, with an emphasis on the evolution of suburban development patterns, construction methods, and building styles and types.
-Examine era-specific factors that help to identify these buildings.
-Discuss how to determine the significance and integrity of resources when evaluating eligibility for listing on the National Register and for tax credits.
-Review these considerations in meeting the Secretary of the Interior’s Standards and Section 106, 110, and 4(f) requirements.
+Examine nationwide trends in mid-20th-century houses and neighborhoods, with an emphasis on the evaluation of large suburban developments, construction methods, and house types and plans.
+Review era-specific factors that help to identify and categorize these buildings.
+Evaluate survey methodologies and consider the impact of neighborhood zoning, subdivision design review, urban renewal, and owner associations.
+Discuss how to determine the significance and integrity of resources when evaluating eligibility for federal and state programs, such as the National Register and the Secretary of the Interior’s Standards.

 James C. Massey, Assoc.
 AIA, architectural historian and planner, former HABS chief, contributing editor to Old-House Journal, and historic preservation consultant with a particular interest in the mid-20th century

 "It enriches my knowledge in historic preservation .
 It opened the door to all the issues confronting the recent past."